innovara/sysmotd/sysmotd/README.txt

 Having made that assumption, I resorted to use a systemd service to call the script and a timer to call the service, every minute.
-However, not all the parts of the script that generate the corresponding part of the MOTD run every minute.
+However, not all the parts of the script run every minute.

 So, sysmotd is comprised of: